Sush1090/CarnotCycles.jl/docs/src/Cycles.md

 # Cycle Modeling

 ## Carnot Cycle
-As the name of the package is CarnotCycles.jl we would like to show the first as the cycle proposed by Carnot called the [Carnot Cycle](https://en.wikipedia.org/wiki/Carnot_cycle).
+As the name of this package is CarnotCycles.jl, we would first like to model a simple Carnot Cycle using CoolProp.jl even though it is not really physically possible to have one.

 His cycle follows a isothermal exapansion of the gas, isentropic expansion, isothermal compression , and finally isentropic compression.